thirukkural2022/obedparla.com/content/posts/2019-04-20-best-quotes-21-lessons-21st-century.md

 ---
-title : "Best quotes from "21 lessons for the 21st century" by Yuval Noah Harari" author : "Obed Marquez Parlapiano" date : "2019-04-20" categories :
+title : 'Best quotes from "21 lessons for the 21st century" by Yuval Noah Harari' author : "Obed Marquez Parlapiano" date : "2019-04-20" categories :